muhammad-usama-aleem/glasses-to-aid-the-blind/README.md

 3- 3mm camera
 4- headphones/ear piece

 to make this program work you will be needing two files named as "yolov3.cfg" and "yolov3.weights".
-I have attached the one file here and other file you can download from https://drive.google.com/drive/u/0/folders/1-e8s1mF_QAlGSRbBX3b0JcWmWQtmVjNe
+I have attached one file named as "yolov3.cfg" here and other file named as "yolov3.weights" you can download from https://drive.google.com/drive/u/0/folders/1-e8s1mF_QAlGSRbBX3b0JcWmWQtmVjNe

 this project is still in progress phase. will appriciate any kind of help in coding.